Ronan-Codes/the-social-network-api/README.md

 # The Social Network API [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)

 ## Description
 * This app utilizes MongoDB, Express.js, and Mongoose to serve as a back-end for a social network site.
 Through the app, users are able to connect with other users through a friend's list feature.
 Users are also able to create/view/update/delete `thoughts`(posts).
 When a single `thought`(post) is viewed, users can reply to them through `responses`.
-Through Mongoose, this app can be improved efficiently to offer more features in the future.
+Through Mongoose, this app can be improved upon efficiently to offer more features in the future.

 ## Table of Contents
 1. [Description](#description)